 Josh Schein, CEO

-Josh engages actively with several organizations focused on helping the environment, notably, serving from 2015 through the present as a regional or finals-round judge and moderator for the Cleantech Open, the world’s oldest and largest VC accelerator devoted to clean technology companies, where he was also named Mentor of the Year for 2020.
-Josh additionally runs a large-scale data project on startup efficacy for the organization.
-Josh is a member of the board of Acterra, a nonprofit organization focused on environmental engagement, and an advisory board member for Lifeboat Ventures, a for-profit venture fund targeted toward disaster mitigation.
+Josh engages actively with several environment organizations, notably, serving as a moderator, judge, and mentor for the Cleantech Open, the world’s oldest and largest venture accelerator devoted to clean technology companies.
+Josh was named 2020 Mentor of the Year and currently runs a large-scale study for the organization.
+Josh is also a member of the board of Acterra, a nonprofit organization dedicated to environmental engagement.

 To learn more about Josh’s unconventional segue into asset management, read on.

 Lessons from Honeybees: Falling into Big Data Without Knowing It, by Josh Schein